 4. Shop, Watch, Jump, Dine

 At Westfield Miranda, the retail precinct, shopping is not all the family can do.
-You can watch movies, let the kids jump and climb all they want at Skyzone, and choose where to dine from the many family-friendly restaurants.
+You can catch a movie at Event Cinemas, let the kids jump and climb all they want at Skyzone, and choose where to dine from the many family-friendly restaurants.